 Athaliah was the oldest maid in the Liddell manor.
 At ninety years old, she was Birdie's personal favorite by far.
 Her combination of a brusque attitude and a nurturing touch was a welcomed addition to Birdie's day-to-day life.
 "Good Lord, chil', how are you still layin' in bed?
 It's a quarter past eight o'clock," she squawked.

-A headache from the previous night's exertions was thumping queasily within Birdie's temples.
+A headache from the previous night's exertions was thumping queasily in Birdie's temples.
 She rolled over onto her stomach and groaned, "Let me be, Athaliah.
 I had a terrible night."

 "Come on now.
 It's a brand new day.
-Walk yourself on over to your washroom an' then have some breakfast.
+Walk yourself on over to your washroom an' then get some breakfast.
 I need to change your sheets."

 "Oh, all right."
 Birdie did as the maid said and dragged herself out of bed.
-She crossed the nursery and approached the door that led to the adjoining washroom, her spirits steadily rising at the promise of a warm soak.
+She crossed the nursery to the adjoining washroom, her spirits steadily rising at the promise of a warm soak.
 Eager, Birdie entered and locked the door behind her.

-Her excitement was extinguished when she came face to face with Louis-Charles.
+Her enthusiasm was extinguished when she came face to face with Louis-Charles.

-He was lounging quite comfortably in her copper tub.
+He was lounging quite comfortably in her tub.
 The near-overwhelming scent of soap surrounded him, and bubbles floated about in the air and piled in his lap like a white blanket.
 He appeared to be the epitome of relaxation.
-"Ah, bonjour, my sweet niece!" he greeted.
+"Ah, bonjour, sweet Birdie!" he greeted.

-Stuck in front of the door, gripping the knob and staring, she fell silent and, in a way, entirely shut down.
+Stuck in front of the door, gripping the knob and staring, she fell silent and entirely shut down in a way.
 Part of her wanted to run and find comfort in her mother's embrace at the sight of a man in her private washroom, and the other, colder part of her wanted to attack.

-"What on God's green Earth are you doing in here?" she spluttered through a hanging jaw, careful to keep her voice low as to not alarm Athaliah in the next room.
-If she showed any indication of her current situation, she would have been asking for a lengthy beating, although said situation involved a man claiming to be her great-great-uncle.
+"What on God's green Earth are you doing here?" she spluttered through a hanging jaw, careful to keep her voice low so she didn't alarm Athaliah in the next room.

 "My dear, is that any way to talk to family?
 Especially after your little performance last night?" he replied.

-In her fifteen years of life, she had never seen a man without his shirt on, in-person, up-close.
+She had never seen a man without his shirt on in her fifteen years of life, in-person, up-close.
 Her father had made it a regularity to dress in a robe immediately after his daily soak to save his daughters from mortification.
 Even the slaves in the cotton field had worn their sweat-soaked garments in her presence.